 Why I love what I do

-As Chief of Staff at Tessian, if it isn’t building or selling the software itself, chances are it falls to my division to tackle the challenge.
-That includes managing the finances, taking care of HR, assessing company risk, and finding bright new talent.
+As Chief Financial Officer (& formerly as Chief of Staff) at Tessian, if it isn’t about building or selling the software itself, chances are it falls, or has previously fallen, to my division to tackle the challenge.
+That has included managing the finances, taking care of HR, assessing company risk, day to day operations and finding bright new talent.

-Wearing that lattermost hat and running recruitment for a high-growth tech start-up has been eye-opening.
-Every day I see first-hand the degree of gender imbalance in the industry – an imbalance that is severe even when compared to other STEM areas, and not only at the employment level, but at the educational level also.
+Tessian has been the first role where I’ve been actively involved in hiring; suffice to say, running recruitment for a high-growth tech start-up has been eye-opening, with a front-row seat to see the degree of gender imbalance in the industry – an imbalance that is severe not only at the employment level, but at the educational level also.

-Having spent time on both sides of the classroom – from further maths at school and Chemistry at Imperial, to actuarial study groups and teaching with Imperial’s STEM Outreach – I’ve always questioned why there were noticeably fewer women, especially when those present performed well.
+Having spent time on both sides of the classroom (for a few years I also worked with Imperial’s STEM Outreach program) the imbalance has always felt wrong, as when you get down to it, there’s no ability-related justification (and given the STEM skills gap, we need as many people pursuing STEM as we can muster).
 It saddens me greatly to think that all these years after so many hard-won rights for women were secured, that gender equity, both in women’s presence and women’s pay, has so far yet to go.

 However, I wouldn’t be in my current role if I didn’t relish a challenge or felt daunted at the prospect of an unfamiliar and complex problem.
-Nor would all the amazing women working in STEM today be where they are now if they hadn’t been prepared to battle against the odds getting there.
+Nor would all the amazing women working in STEM today be where they are now if they defied the odds getting there.